Fun Fact! Today (November 10, 2017) marks the 40th anniversary of China opening the Great Wall to tourism.

 It’s still awesome – in the truest sense of the word.

 Pulsing crowds and carved bricks aside, The Wall is truly a remarkable feat of human ingenuity.
-Too often we overuse the word “awesome” in describing our fascination with the world, but I vividly recall standing atop a guard tower to gaze across the emerald mountains beyond and being overwhelmed by the wall’s sheer size and scale.
+Too often we overuse the word “awesome” in describing our fascination with the world, but during the China volunteer program, I vividly recall standing atop a guard tower to gaze across the emerald mountains beyond and being overwhelmed by the wall’s sheer size and scale.
 To stand in the footsteps of China’s most influential leaders and imagine the sight of an invading Mongol army is a privilege that neither time nor threat will ever diminish.

 FeaturedJourneysView All Journeys